Fusion with Interbody Cages

 disc from the spinal canal.
 More commonly, the procedure is done from the front

-of the spine using either an open incision - or the laproscopic approach, as
+of the spine using either an open incision - or the laparoscopic approach, as

 described above.
-It is not uncommon for the surgeon to start out using the laproscope
+It is not uncommon for the surgeon to start out using the laparoscope

 and have to stop and perform the surgery through an open incision.
 This usually

-occurs because the surgeon cannot see well enough with the laproscope.
+occurs because the surgeon cannot see well enough with the laparoscope.

-To perform the operation from the front, either the laproscope is inserted
+To perform the operation from the front, either the laparoscope is inserted

 or an open incision is made so that the surgeon can see the front of the spine.